skrub-data/skrub/doc/modules/column_level_featurizing/feature_engineering_categorical.rst

 .. _user_guide_feature_engineering_categorical:

-Encoding string and text columns as numerical features
+Encoding string and text columns as numeric features
 ======================================================

 In skrub, categorical features are features that are not parsed as either numbers